 According to the NIDDK, risks of the surgical procedure include: infection, bleeding, leaks from the places where the intestines are sewn together, and blood clots that can move to the lungs and heart.

-Recent studies also suggest that weight loss surgery can increase the risk of alcohol abuse.
+Recent studies also suggest that weight loss surgery can increase the risk of alcohol abuse in a small percentage of patients.
+In a 2012 study published in the Journal of the American Medical Association involving 2,000 people who'd had weight loss surgery, the percentage of those reporting symptoms of alcohol abuse increased from 7.6 percent before surgery to 9.6 percent two years after surgery.
 Although the reason for this risk is not known, some researchers say the surgery increases a person's sensitivity to alcohol.